gatsbyjs/gatsby/docs/blog/2019-08-21-roll-your-own-comment-system/index.md

 You'll probably also want to add in some anti-spam moderation system, like adding a `moderated` column to the comments, setting it to `false` by default, and manually setting it to `true` if you approve the comment.

 I hope this helps out someone who wants a simple, free system for their own personal site.
 I like reinventing the wheel and making things from scratch.
 It's fun, and I learn a lot.

+For more information on building contact forms with Gatsby, check out the [docs reference guides](/docs/building-a-contact-form/).